The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

-It’s not everyone is vegetarian in Gujarat, but 70% of the population are.
+It’s not that everyone is vegetarian in Gujarat, but 70% of the population is.
 You will still find restaurants serving meat.

 10 Days Gujarat Itinerary